 After acknowledging these high levels I decided to go to the neighbouring property to test their wall adjacent to the affected area to see whether the dampness was possibly originating next door or passing through.
 On testing the neighbouring property I found that their side was completely dry.

 The next port of call was to remove the tenants laminate flooring and open up a section of the floor.
 When the flooring was removed it was found that their was a standing level of water of a couple of inches in depth so we knew we had some sort of leak on our hands.
 The pressure of the boiler was not reducing so we could rule that out as a source for the water.

 The tenant needed to then be decanted to allow our contractor to remove the flooring and trace the leak.
 The floor was a solid concrete base with timber battens which held the ply sheeting, with insulation between each of the battens.
 The pipework ran between these layers.
 The horizontally placed battens segregated the water which prevented it from making its way through to the neighbouring property.

 The leak was sourced to the kitchen drainage which had a long standing leak which had slowly over a period of time flooded the flooring.
 The source of the leak could then be fixed and the rest of the remedial works completed.
 New battens, insulation, flooring and skirting were fitted.

 Hopefully this example shows how by process of elimination the root cause of dampness in buildings can be found.
 Patients and careful investigation is key in some of the more complex cases.

 If you would like to learn more feel free to to view my PDF presentation on Dampness in buildings the link is here: Dampness in buildings.
-Unfortunately it does not show the notes on the slides which really flesh out the presentation but I may upload a video of the full presentation at a later date.
+If you enjoyed this blog post please feel free to subscribe via email to get the most up to date blog posts.